matthewlong29/PareAndFlourish_Site/_posts/2017-09-24-how-to-transition-your-resume-for-a-new-career.md

 image:
   teaser: your-resume-new-career.jpg
   feature: your-resume-new-career.jpg
-  alt: "How to Transition Your Resume For Your New Career"

 tags: Functional Resume, Resume without experience, transition resume to new career, resume writing, resume skills, how to write a resume

-comments: true
 ---

 Like college majors, careers aren’t a concrete decision.
 You may wake up one day, walk out the door to go to work, and realize that you want a new path.
 Great!
 Congrats on your exciting new career potential.